 You can post offers of help or requests for assistance direct on the Stratford Time Bank computer system, where other members of the Time Bank can see them and respond.

 Or you can ask the Time Broker to help you find a contact.
-(People who do not use or have access to a computer can get help by phoning the Time Bank.)
-Volunteers take the details and search through the Time Bank’s database for the most appropriate person to provide help.
+(People who do not use or have access to a computer can get help by phoning the Time Broker.)
+She will take the details and search through the Time Bank’s database for the most appropriate person to provide help.

-The computer system records the time credits earned and spent, and regular statements are sent out to members.
-Members can also donate credits to friends or to Stratford Time Bank’s ‘community pot’ which can be drawn on to support those who have more needs but fewer opportunities to earn time credits.
+The computer system records the time credits earned and spent.
+Members can also donate credits to friends or to Stratford Time Bank’s Community Pot which can be drawn on to support those who have more needs but fewer opportunities to earn time credits.

 What do participants do?

 - Giving lifts or escorting to appointments

 - Decorating or simple home repairs